-The ARENA includes all elements of the game infrastructure that are required to play RAPID REACTSM: the FIELD, CARGO, and all equipment needed for FIELD and ROBOT management.
+The ARENA includes all elements of the game infrastructure that are required to play CHARGED UPSM presented by Haas: the FIELD, GAME PIECES, and all equipment needed for FIELD control, ROBOT control, and scorekeeping.

 The ARENA is modular and assembled, used, disassembled, and shipped many times during the competition season.
 It will undergo wear and tear.
 The ARENA is designed to withstand rigorous play and frequent shipping.
 Every effort is made to ensure that ARENAS are consistent from event to event.
 However, ARENAS are assembled in different venues by different event staff and some small variations occur.
-For details regarding assembly tolerances, please refer to the 2022 ARENA Layout and Marking Diagram.
+For details regarding assembly tolerances, please refer to the 2023 ARENA Layout and Marking Diagram.
 Successful teams will design ROBOTS that are insensitive to these variations.

-Illustrations included in this section are for a general visual understanding of the RAPID REACT ARENA, and dimensions included in the manual are nominal.
+Illustrations included in this section are for a general visual understanding of the CHARGED UP ARENA, and dimensions included in the manual are nominal.
 Please refer to the official drawings for exact dimensions, tolerances, and construction details.
-The official drawings, CAD models, and drawings for low-cost versions of important elements of the RAPID REACT FIELD are posted on the RAPID REACT - Season Materials web page on the FIRST website.
+The official drawings, CAD models, and drawings for low-cost versions of important elements of the CHARGED UP FIELD are posted on the CHARGED UP -Playing FIELD web page on the FIRST website.